Based on what you've told us, it looks like you're covered by the Building and Construction General On-site Award [MA000020].

 Travelling to and from work - long distance

-If an employee has to travel to a construction site that is outside a 50 km radius of the GPO or principal post office where their home is, and they have to travel more than 50km by road from their home, then they are entitled to the daily travel allowance, plus:
+If an employee has to travel to a construction site that is outside a 50km radius of the GPO or principal post office where their home is, and they have to travel more than 50km by road from their home, then they are entitled to the distant work payment which is:

 - payment for any time outside ordinary working hours reasonably spent travelling, calculated to the next quarter of an hour, and with a minimum payment of half an hour per day for each return trip